-In order to get compensation after an accident, you may have to file a lawsuit.
-You’ll be required to prove in a court of law that the operator acted with negligence.
+In order to get compensation after a boating accident, you may have to file a lawsuit.
+You’ll be required to prove in a court of law that the at fault boat operator acted with negligence.
 The basis of any negligence lawsuit is that the accused person did not act with a reasonable amount of care, and that his or her action (or inaction) caused an accident that resulted in damage or injury.
 An example of negligence might be when someone does not follow accepted maritime laws or practices, such as:

-Operating recklessly or without regard to safety, including operating under the influence of drugs or alcohol
+- Operating recklessly or without regard to safety, including boating under the influence of drugs or alcohol

 Whether you’re cruising off the Atlantic coast at Myrtle Beach or pleasure boating on Lake Marion, not following these or other rules of the water can result in a disaster that may have otherwise been avoidable.